 Intersex

 Te Taunaki also asked if people had an intersex variation; intersex denotes a number of different variations in a person’s bodily characteristics that are more diverse than strict medical definitions of male or female.
 Having a variation of sex characteristics is often referred to as being intersex or having an intersex variation.
-Results indicate that 0.2% of the Public Service are intersex.
+Results indicated that 0.2% of the Public Service were intersex in 2021.

 Sexual identity

 A person’s sexual identity is how they think of their own sexuality and which terms they identify with.
-In Te Taunaki, 91.2% of respondents identified as heterosexual or straight, and 8.8% identified with a sexual minority (with 4.3% identifying as bisexual, 2.1% as gay, 1.5% as lesbian and 1.0% identified as another sexual identity).
-These sexual minorities are considerably larger than in the New Zealand adult population.
-The June 2021 report from Stats NZ reported that 4.1% of people identified with a sexual minority: 1.4% gay or lesbian, 2.1% bisexual, and 0.6% with another sexual identity.
+In Te Taunaki (2021), 91.2% of respondents identified as heterosexual or straight, and 8.8% identified with a sexual minority (with 4.3% identifying as bisexual, 2.1% as gay, 1.5% as lesbian and 1.0% identified as another sexual identity).
+These sexual minorities were considerably larger than in the New Zealand adult population.
+A June 2021 report from Stats NZ reported that 4.1% of people identified with a sexual minority: 1.4% gay or lesbian, 2.1% bisexual, and 0.6% with another sexual identity.

 LGBT+ population of Aotearoa: Year ended June 2021 | Stats NZ